 Current taxes, deferred taxes and certain financial assets and liabilities are not allocated to those segments as they are also managed on a group basis.

 Capital expenditure consists of additions of property, plant and equipment and intangible assets.

-(b) Segmental revenue, earnings and other disclosures
+- 2. Performance: measures used to assess performance continued - (b) Segmental revenue, earnings and other disclosures